rhiaro/network-affect/index.md

 The morning train did not stop at Sco station, but the next train, the long train, did.
 It was due soon, and Mustard and Sushi scrambled down onto the tracks to listen for its approach.

+As Mustard crouched down to press his ear to the tracks, he thought he saw something very small scuttle away.
+He reached out his hand and turned the dust and gravel about.
+There was nothing there of course. when had there ever been?
+The only other living thing people shared this land with were the sleek looming trains.

+The dream he had had just hours before flashed into his head.
+Scuttling things had been there, too.

+"Feel it!"
+Squealed Sushi, bouncing to her feet.
+She always detected the trains' approach half a moment before Mustard did.

+They pulled themselves back onto the north platform, and then climbed the back of the wall remains, onto the roof beams.
+Here they hung on, hands and clothes stained by the scratchy rust, and spotted the oncoming train in the distance.

+Mustard knew at once something was wrong.

+"It's too fast!"
+He called to Sushi, who had her small arms and legs fully wrapped around an adjacent beam.
+She looked stricken, but didn't move.
+Coming ever closer, the train swayed alarmingly as it followed the curve of the track.
+For one terrifying moment, it seemed almost that it would tip over onto its side.
+At the last second it righted itself, then thundered by underneath the watching pair.

+They came out here to watch the trains pass regularly, and nether had ever seen anything like this.

+Mustard realised he had had his eyes squeezed tightly shut, face bunched.
+He looked over at Sushi.
+Her face was streaked with frightened tears, which made his own eyes well up.

+"Get down carefully," he warned her, making sure to reach the ground first so that he could catch her if she fell.
+They were both trembling.

+"We have to go back," Sushi was composed now, just a small edge of panic remained in her voice.
+"It's not right.
+In the ground.
+I can _feel_ it.
+Everything is not right."

+"What happened to Lemonade?"
+Mustard gasped.
+"Why didn't it stop?"

+They were bewildered as they untied their trolley and made haste back to the Houses.
+The return journey was always more difficult uphill, but this time it passed Mustard by in a blur.
+He didn't stop pushing the trolley until he reached the square outside of the Eating House.
+He finally halted, sweating and panting.
+When the sound of blood pounding in his ears subsided, he realised it was strangely quiet.

+"Where is everyone," he murmured, looking into the basket at his sister-friend.

+Sushi was unconscious.

 ## The Mycolabs

 "Sure, you're a preservationist when it suits you!"
 An angry voice rang down the corridor, reverberating off stark metal wall panels.
 "But as soon as it's a little bit inconvenient for you personally, different rules apply!
 Exceptions can be made!"